lebrunthibault/lebrunthibault.github.io/content/post/articles/software-development-principles.md

 - Evolution of the observer :  allows subscribers to express interest in different types of messages and further separates publishers from subscribers.
   It is often used in middleware systems.The observer is a **subscriber**, and the subject is a **publisher** and does not know about its subscribers.
   Deals well with asynchronous code.
 Message passing is decoupled from the sender code.

 - Scales well.

 - Message queuing is a special case of pub/sub with usually only one subscriber per message type, and asynchronous.

 - More complex to grasp at first sight as the publish / subscribe are done in different places.

-## Reactive programming

-- Another way to handle asynchronous (or sync) events and queries is to reason with streams
-- Reduces coupling and greatly reduces state
-- Reduces boilerplate code to handle loops and logic on iterables
-- Push based (more natural when reacting to events)

 ## Client - Service communication via schema